ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 ## Objectives
 {: #objectives}
-* Provision a Kubernetes cluster and deploy an application to generate log entries.
+* Deploy an application to a Kubernetes cluster to generate log entries.
-* Search, filter and visualize logs.
+* Access and analyze different types of logs to troubleshoot problems and pre-empt issues.
-* Monitor the health and performance of the app and cluster.
+* Gain operational visibility into the performance and health of your app and the cluster running your app.

 ## Services used
 {: #services}